 Workers may elect one shop steward at all workplaces where 5-50 people are employed; where more than 50 people are employed, they may elect two.
-After the election, the relevant trade union shall nominate the shop stewards.
+Three union representatives may be elected within a company if there are more than 120 union members at the same workplace.
+Following the election, the relevant trade union shall nominate the shop stewards.
 If it is not possible to hold an election, then the shop stewards shall be nominated by the relevant trade union.
 Shop stewards may not be elected or nominated for periods longer than two years at a time.